The Best Tracker Funds

 Any financial adviser who advises you to buy actively managed funds might be trying to separate you from your money by way of incentive commissions, management and trading fees.
 There are countless professional investment fund managers, some of who are paid astronomical annual salaries (some over £1 billion), who have lost money year after year and most managed investment funds have struggled to beat their index benchmarks.

 Some actively managed fund advisers have made disastrous stock-picking choices that drove their fund prices into the ground.
 Neil Woodford would be one such example.
-Ingenious branding and expensive ad campaigns persuade new customers these managed funds will outperform the broad market S&P 500 index.
+Ingenious branding and expensive advertising campaigns persuade new customers these managed funds will outperform the broad market S&P 500 index.
 In Woodford’s case, this turned out to be snake oil as Woodford’s fund fell into administration along with billions of £’s of investors’ money due to poor investments made by the money managers.

 I actually owned some of Woodford’s fund as I was testing the performance against my index trackers.
 Although I didn’t own much, my timing was extremely lucky as I sold in 2016 and 2018 due to poor performance: